Division: Human Resources

 |Vice President and General Counsel||The Office of Human Resources|

 Western Oregon University is committed to cultivating an educational and work environment in which all individuals are treated with respect and dignity.
 Each individual has the right to learn and work in an atmosphere that promotes equal educational and employment opportunities and prohibits discriminatory practices, including harassment.
 Western Oregon University expects relationships across campus will be free from bias, prejudice and harassment.
-This policy statement is intended to: (a) reaffirm Western Oregon University's prohibition against discrimination and harassment, (b) clarify types of prohibited conduct, and (c) provide an effective complaint procedure to individuals who believe they have been subject to or have observed prohibited conduct.
+This policy statement is intended to: (a) reaffirm Western Oregon University's prohibition against discrimination and harassment, (b) clarify federal and state protected classes, (c) clarify types of prohibited conduct, and (d) provide an effective complaint procedure to individuals who believe they have been subject to or have observed prohibited conduct.

 Oregon Revised Statute Chapter 351, Division 10